desjoao/desjoao/README.md

 ## About Me

- - I'm an infosec intern at Grupo MAG.
+ - I'm an infosec intern at Grupo MAG and a computer science student at UERJ (State University of Rio de Janeiro).

  - Previously, I've worked as a RPA developer at BNDES (Brazilian Development Bank), where I've gained python and devops expertice.